TomaszKozubal/NLP_LinkedIn_posts_analysis/README.md

 📄 Post type: ['LINK', 'NATIVE_GALLERY', 'VIDEO', 'NATIVE_FILE', 'TEXT', 'DOCUMENT']

 ## Methodology
-Data Preprocessing
+1. Data Preprocessing

-Posts with reach >3,000 were considered outliers and excluded to improve general accuracy.
+2. Posts with reach >3,000 were considered outliers and excluded to improve general accuracy.

-Text was vectorized (you can mention the method if you used TF-IDF, embeddings, etc.).
+3. Text was tokenized and then embedded

-Categorical variables (post type, time) were encoded appropriately.
+4. Categorical variables were hot-encoded

 ## Model

-A regression neural network (Keras/PyTorch/etc.).
+A regression neural network was made using PyTorch.

 Optimized to minimize RMSE (root mean square error).